binary-manu/static-cross-openssh/README.md

 `PREFIX` is the installation prefix of the tool, that will be passed to configuration script (i.e. `./configure --prefix="..."`).
 The default is `/system/opt/openssh`.

+`SHRINK` defines a _shrink level_, which determines if the build system will try to make a smaller build.
+Currently, the following levels are
+defined:
+* `SHRINK_LEVEL_NONE`: create a regular build, without any attempt to make it smaller;
+* `SHRINK_LEVEL_BUILD`: make the build smaller by applying only techniques available at build time, which have no negative impact on runtime performance but may reduce functionality.
+For example, non-essential features may be left out from `openssl` and `openssh`;
+* `SHRINK_LEVEL_RUNTIME`: make an even smaller build (it includes `SHRINK_LEVEL_BUILD`) by applying techniques that may have a negative runtime impact.
+At the moment, this compresses all executables with `upx`, which can reduce the disk size of files up to 70%, but each time the programs are run they must decompress themselves, which means longer startup times.

 This generates a hidden configuration file `.config`, which records the selected architecture, prefix path as well as the chosen versions of all